pallets-eco/flask-security/docs/api.rst

 -------
 See the `Flask documentation on signals`_ for information on how to use these signals in your code.
+All Flask-Security signals are compatible with Blinker's async implementation.
+See `Blinker async`_

 .. tip::